nico4mcs/doc/doc/Coding/CSharp/Operators.md

 ### Lazy Evaluations

 The difference between logical and conditional operators is the lazy evaluation.
 This means, that logical operators always evaluate both sides.
+Conditional operators on the other hand don't evaluate the second argument if it is already clear with the first.
+E.g. false & ? is always false no matter what ? is.

 ```csharp
 func1() & func2()